Opening & Closing Days

 What your camper can expect

 Activities: After lunch, campers will hear about all of the activity choices for morning activities, or Discoveries.
 With their counselors’ help, they fill out a preference sheet with their top choices so that our Programmer can assign morning activities.
 During the afternoon, cabins are assigned two activities while cabins rotate through the pool for swim assessments.
+Older Progrmas participate in activities with their group that day as they start to build their community and prepare for adventures.

 Although we are sad to say goodbye to our campers, we know how excited you are to see them and have them share a little bit of camp with you!